NickBirks/softeng19/README.md

 Notifications of needed changes to the schedule will be posted on [Slack](https://bvcompsci.slack.com/) to the channel `softeng19`.
 This course will *not* utilize the Canvas calendar.

-The instructor's general office hours can be found online [here](https://jbshep.github.io/office/), however the instructor's actual schedule can be found through Outlook.
+The instructor's typical weekly schedule can be found online [here](https://jbshep.github.io/schedule/), however the instructor's actual schedule can be found through Outlook.
 You should strongly consider making an appointment if you wish to meet with your instructor.
 This can be done either through Outlook or through the new EAB app.

 ## Contents